AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 #### Remove the connection from Customer Journey Analytics

-You can remove the connection from Customer Journey Analytics at any time.
-However, removing the Journey Optimizer connection from Customer Journey Analytics after it is being used results in the following:
+You can remove the Journey Optimizer connection from Customer Journey Analytics at any time.
+However, removing the connection from Customer Journey Analytics after it is being used results in the following:

-* The connection and any associated data views are reset to their default state.
+* The Journey Optimizer connection and any associated data views are reset to their default state and can no longer be edited.

 * You can no longer perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics

-* You can no longer edit the Journey Optimizer connection and associated data views.
+>[!IMPORTANT]
+>
+>Billing for the connection in Customer Journey Analytics includes the full month during which the connection is removed.

 To remove the connection from Customer Journey Analytics: